mohanad-ab/NetworkingProjectFursa/README.md

 Think how you can use the **public instance** to connect to the **private instance**.
 Once you’re in the private instance, try to access the internet and make sure you don’t have access.

+In addition, answer the below questions in `SOLUTION`:

+1. Use `route -n` and the information under `/etc/resolv.conf` to determine the IP addresses of your **local DNS server**, and the **default gateway**.
+2. Search in `/var/log/syslog` logs that indicate the communication of the instance with the DHCP server.
+   Specifically, find and indication for the 4 phases of DHCP IP allocation (DORA).
+3. Use `traceroute` to determine how many hops does a packet cross from the public instance to the private instance?
+Explain.
+4. Can you resolve DNS address of a public website from the private instance?
+Explain.

 ## Part II: SSH bastion host